 So, it is safe to say that- YES, super glue is SAFE for fishes.

 Is The Use Of Aquarium Glue Or Silicone Glue Better Than Super Glue?

 Now that we know super glue is safe for fishes, it brings us to another crucial question, “Is aquarium glue or silicone glue better than super glue?”

-Super glue is way better than the other two types of adhesives used in the aquarium to put it shortly.
-Are you wondering how this is possible?
+Super glue is way better than the other two types of adhesives used in the aquarium, to put it shortly.
+How is this possible?

-Here are a few reasons why using super glue in the aquarium is a far better option than the silicone glue and aquarium glue.
+Here are a few reasons why using super glue in the aquarium is a far better option than silicone and aquarium glue.

 Firstly, silicone adhesives take a MASSIVE TIME to adhere to the surface properly.
 Also, you need to use a considerable amount of silicone adhesive.
 In contrast, super glue will take around 30-45 seconds to form the bonding and requires the least amount for the process.

 Secondly, aquarium glues are way more expensive compared to their amount served in a pack.
 Also, you won’t find the aquarium glue quickly in any fish or pet store.